tsubo/gulpon/src/page2.md

 ---
 layout: page.njk
 title: Page2
-subtitle: Eu dolor ex est duis do.
+description: Eu dolor ex est duis do.
 ---

 ## This is Markdown